128technology/docs/docs/cli_reference.md

 When validation fails, the administrator is notified via output to the CLI.
 The output from the `validate` command will identify the configuration that is failing validation.

-When run from a SSR conductor, the conductor only validates the configuration itself locally.
+When run from an SSR conductor, the conductor only validates the configuration itself locally.
 If the user wishes, the conductor has the ability to distribute the configuration to all managed routers for each of them to validate it and report the results of their validation.
 This operation is much slower than local validation because the conductor must wait for all routers to report their results and some may be unreachable or timeout.
 The user may request a distributed validation by executing `validate router all`.

 :::note
 validation occurs automatically whenever the commit command is run; this standalone command allows administrators to check for validity without requiring that the configuration is committed immediately.